Sullivan County health officials: Practice ‘social distancing’ ahead of possible COVID-19 outbreak

 “Even though it’s spread by respiratory droplet and that’s about six feet,” Dr. May said.
 “In many cases, we become rather lax in our day-to-day public health — such as washing hands, covering our coughs, social distancing ourselves

-Sullivan County Regional Medican Director, Dr. Stephen May, advises to decrease exposure with workmates and to stay home if you fall seriously ill.
+Sullivan County Regional Medical Director, Dr. Stephen May, advises to decrease exposure with workmates and to stay home if you fall seriously ill.

 “Our Tennessee work ethic is we work when we’re halfway falling down,” Dr. May said.